What if I Don’t Get My Period on the Placebo Pills?

 You must note that this reduction in your menstrual bleeding naturally happens the longer you consistently take birth control pills.
 In fact, medical experts estimate that between 10% and 20% of women commonly experience shorter or fewer periods once they reach their sixth pack of birth control pills.
 It is also possible that 10% of women who use the birth control pill never have any bleeding.

-In this case, there is no need to worry if you’re pregnant or not as long as you are sticking to your pill schedule strictly.
+In this case, there is no need to worry if you’re pregnant or not, as long as you are sticking to your pill schedule strictly.
 The only thing you need to focus on is staying consistent with the time you take your birth control pills.

-Another reason why you may have missed your period on your placebo pill is stress and other factors about your lifestyle.
+Another reason why you may have missed your period on your placebo pill is stress and other factors in your lifestyle.
 Weight changes, high stress, and exercise are all known to affect your hormone levels and, similarly, your menstrual cycle.

 Stress, in particular, can impact your hypothalamus—the part of the brain that regulates the hormones controlling your cycle—and lead to period delays.
 Significant changes in your diet, especially if they involve drastic calorie restriction or overeating, can also disrupt hormonal balance.